Daredevil (film): Marvel Cinematic Universe

 Later, it was announced that in the event that a sequel or reboot had not started filming by October 10, 2012, the rights to the Daredevil franchise would revert from Fox back to Marvel.
 In early August 2012, Fox scrambled to find a replacement for David Slade.
 The studio briefly met with Joe Carnahan, but Carnahan said that his pitch, Daredevil as a hard-boiled '70s-style thriller, had gone up in smoke.
 Several sources commented that Fox had given up on the reboot, and were prepared to let the rights revert to Marvel and their parent company, The Walt Disney Company.
 On April 23, 2013, Kevin Feige confirmed that the rights for Daredevil returned to Marvel Studios and Disney, opening the possibility of including the character into the Marvel Cinematic Universe.
 That speculation was confirmed with the announcement of an original Netflix Daredevil television series, which premiered on the streaming service in April 2015, with English actor Charlie Cox in the title role.
+Following the cancellation of Daredevil in 2018, Cox and D'Onofrio reprised their roles for Marvel Studios projects starting in 2021.
+A new Daredevil series entered development in early 2022, with Corman and Ord attached as head writers by May.
+A revival and continuation of the 2015 TV series, the first season of Daredevil: Born Again premiered in March 2025, sharing continuity with the films and television series of the Marvel Cinematic Universe.
+The second season is set to premiere in March 2026 and will consist of eight episodes.

+In July 2023, it was reported that Garner would appear in the 2024 film Deadpool & Wolverine, which deals with the concept of the multiverse, reprising her role as Elektra.
+Affleck's Daredevil appeared in a concept art.
+Garner did reprise her role in Deadpool & Wolverine (2024) and a line from the movie mentions that Daredevil was killed off by the character, Cassandra Nova, but it was never explicitly stated to be Affleck’s Daredevil.